Jun 1, 2016

 There's much more to the K-1 than the fact that it has the Pentax mount, however.
 The K-1 is quite a formidable camera in its own right.
 Its unique imaging features set it apart from the competition, even if other cameras such as the Nikon D810 might have similar core specifications.
-Beyond this, it has a rather competitive price tag of $1799 in the US (£1599 in the UK, €1999 in Europe, $2499 in Canada, $2899 in Australia).
+Beyond this, even at launch it had a rather competitive price tag of $1799 in the US (£1599 in the UK, €1999 in Europe, $2499 in Canada, $2899 in Australia).

 In terms of image quality, the K-1 pulls ahead of other full-frame DSLRs thanks to its 5-axis sensor-shift Shake Reduction, Pixel Shift super resolution, hardware AA Filter Simulator, and Composition Adjustment.
 Thanks to these, you can utilize exceptionally slow shutter speeds hand-held, achieve unprecedentedly low noise and high detail in still scenes, put an end to moire without sacrificing everyday sharpness, and turn just about any lens into a shift lens, respectively.
 All of these capabilities will be covered in detail in this review.